Texas Mutual logo

 Your adjuster will let you know what forms you need to sign.
 Depending on your communication preferences, your adjuster will send you the forms via email or mail.

-If you already know what form you need, see the Forms section on the Just for Injured Workers page.
+If you already know what form you need, see the Forms section on the Just for Injured Employees page.

 When your employer reports your injury to Texas Mutual, an adjuster is assigned to help you with everything from getting medical care to receiving benefits.
 It is important to communicate with them and stay in contact so they can answer any questions that may come up.